Azure/azure-sdk-for-c/CONTRIBUTING.md

 #### Test with Mocked Functions

 Some test uses linker option ld to wrap functions and mock the implementation for it to do unit testing.
-Specially for PAL-related functions, mocking functions becomes a convenient way to break dependency between functions.
+Specially for Platform-related functions, mocking functions becomes a convenient way to break dependency between functions.

 In order to run this tests, GCC is required (or any compiler that supports -ld linker flag).